-Insurance Policy Conundrum: Open Peril vs. Named Peril Coverage
+The Difference Between Open Peril Coverage and Named Peril Coverage

-Picture this: You live in an area in Texas where storms and flooding are very frequent.
-When you're shopping for homeowners insurance in Texas, you ask for a policy that covers these specific potential harms to your property.
+If you live in an area in Texas where storms and flooding are very frequent, you will want a homeowners insurance policy that covers these specific potential damages to your property.

-Most people never look at their policy again until they need to file for damages.
+It's common for homeowners to only look at their insurance policy the that it is issued and never look at it again until they need to file for damages.
 Unfortunately, if your policy doesn't cover those damages, then it's too late.
 That's why it's so important that every property owner thoroughly read and understand their property insurance policy's fine print.

 The biggest difference between open and named peril insurance policies is what is covered in the policy.

-Open peril insurance policies, also known as comprehensive coverage or HO-B policies, are built to offer broad coverage over a range of peril types unless there is a clause or provision within the policy to exclude a certain peril.
+Open peril coverage, also known as comprehensive coverage or HO-B policies, are built to offer broad coverage over a range of peril types unless there is a clause or provision within the policy to exclude a certain peril.

-Named peril policies, also known as specific perils coverage or HO-A policies, only cover what is specifically named in the policy.
+Named peril coverage, also known as specific perils coverage or HO-A policies, only cover what is specifically named in the policy.

 But what is the purpose of having two different types of insurance policies, and what are the pros and cons of each?
 Let's take a look at open peril insurance policies first.